quintana-ramon/session_drf/README.md

 requirement | version
 ---|---
-Python 3 | lastest
+Python 3 | latest
-Postgres | lastest
+Postgres | latest

 - #### Create a database in your postgres called session_drf